eddmann/eddmann.github.io/_posts/2014/2014-03-12-introduction-to-creating-a-basic-php-extension.md

 ---
 layout: post
 title: 'Introduction to Creating a Basic PHP Extension'
-meta: 'Basic introduction to setting up and building a PHP Extension.'
+meta: 'A comprehensive beginner\'s guide to setting up and building a PHP extension on CentOS, including environment setup, coding and testing.'
+tags: php-extension c php
 ---

 I recently decided to test my novice C skills in the field of building a PHP extension.
 However, despite some very good resources ([here](http://www.phpinternalsbook.com/) and [here](http://devzone.zend.com/303/extension-writing-part-i-introduction-to-php-and-zend/)), there still seems to be a lack of beginner-friendly material on the subject.
-In this post I will be documenting a simple development environment that has worked well on a fresh CentOS 6.5 installation.
+In this post I will document a simple development environment that has worked well on a fresh CentOS 6.5 installation.
-Once this has been setup, we will then move on to creating a simple 'Hello World' extension, highlighting some of the extension platforms capabilities.
+Once this has been set up, we will then move on to creating a simple 'Hello World' extension, highlighting some of the extension platform's capabilities.

 <!--more-->

 ## Setup

-The first step we need to take is to install all the prerequisite development tools (automake, autoconf etc.) required to compile PHP from source.
+The first step we need to take is to install all the prerequisite development tools (automake, autoconf, etc.) required to compile PHP from source.
 We can do this simply by running the following commands within a shell instance.

 ```bash